-Supporting Each Padre’s Transition to Serra
+Supporting Each Padre’s Transition to Serra High School

 Making the transition from middle school to high school is an exciting time in a young man’s life.
 It’s a new beginning.
 An important step toward college and career.
 A reason to dream big.

-It’s also a school year filled with lots of change, new friends, increasing responsibilities and expanded academic and extracurricular opportunities.
-It’s an entirely new school community for our newest Padres.
-We understand their excitement and anxiety.
 That’s why we’ve created an integrated program, the Freshman Experience, which is designed to promote connectivity, engagement and support.
-Serra’s Freshman Experience team members–teachers, administrators, counselors, coaches and other key staff members–have their eyes and ears on our youngest Padres at all times.
+Serra’s Freshman Experience team members—teachers, administrators, counselors, coaches and other key staff members—have their eyes and ears on our youngest Padres at all times.
 The team meets regularly throughout the school year to check in and share observations and ideas.
-Their mission: to help students successfully navigate that critical first year of high school.
+Their mission: to help freshman students successfully navigate that critical first year of high school.

 Once school begins, there are important events and programs that continue to support the boys during this transitional year.
 It starts with their teachers.
 Freshman class teachers are assigned to freshman classes because of their keen interest in this age group and track records of success teaching at the freshman level.
-Freshman teachers quickly become mentors, building a rapport between students and adults that is critical to school connectedness.
+Freshman teachers quickly become mentors, building a rapport between incoming students and adults that is critical to school connectedness.

 I have a Big Brother named Joey, and he has answered a lot of my questions.
 Our Big Brothers give us advice and talk to us about how we're doing.
 I have had a great freshman experience!
 I'm involved in crew and the AV Club, and I've made a ton of friends."